Oppo A72 review

 The Oppo A72 a massive battery and one of the largest in recent memory.
-The 5,000mAh battery will give you one or two days use and can be charged with the 18W fast charger.
+The 5,000mAh battery will give you one or two days of use and can be charged with the 18W fast charger.
 You should be able to enjoy up to 7 hours of video, 50 hours of music, or 34 hours of talk time.

-Written by: Michael Brown
+Written by: Carmel Brown